leozlt0112/Ece653/fb/report/report.md

   ../ -GNinja
 ninja
 ```
-I Generate the coverage report and disabled leak detection

 ## What have been done to increase the coverage
+I disable leak detection and set the fuzzer profile output format.

 To increase coverage, I downloaded Simulacrum.wad,stn-flwr20x6.wad and stone-flower.wad from https://www.doomworld.com/idgames/.

 I imported them into a folder called SEED.

 I created a folder called CORPUS.
 After the build step is done, i ran with the following commands
 ```shell
 export ASAN_OPTIONS=detect_leaks=0
 #set the fuzzer profile output format